amedev1/ame/README.md

 I also write articles in a [blog](https://ame-dev.com), programming updates on ame project, as well as short reviews of movies, TV series, video games, etc.

-# Mentions
+# References

 I found some awesome code available online, with some I was just inspired by, to try and implement the ideas myself, and others I just integrated the code into my own because it was just great.
 I never take the code as is, I rewrite everything until I understand it correctly, and then I add my own improvements or tweaks.
 But I'm happy to list them here (and will include the appropriate licenses if I ever release ame code):